encord-team/encord-client-python/docs/source/general_concepts.rst

 ****************
 General Concepts
 ****************
-The |product| generally revolves around three major concepts, each having their own SDK client.
+The |sdk| generally revolves around three major concepts, each having their own SDK client.

 * **User**: the user authenticated to interact with the |company| platform.